 Muthoot Precious Metals Corporation, one of the group companies of Muthoot M George Group was established in May 2006 with the specific objective of promoting Gold and Silver coins for gifting/investment.
 We have introduced 99.9% pure (24 carat) gold coins - “True Gold” in 1 grams, 2 grams, 4 grams, 8 grams.
 And gold bars in 10 grams, 20 grams and 50 grams.
 All our Gold coins are available in tamper proof Blister packing with certificate of purity.
 Silver Coins of 24 carat with 999 purity in 50 grams and 100 grams are also available.
 Silver coins are delivered in small acrylic pack.
-Coins are minted from 999 purity gold/Silver bars imported from Switzerland.
+Coins are minted from 999 purity gold/Silver bars.

 Our Gold/Silver coins are competitively priced as per the rates prevailing on the International Bullion Market on a day to day basis.
 Amount for the gold coins are accepted through the branches of Muthoot Finance Limited which is the flagship company of The Muthoot Group throughout India.